 Sam Parham is a busy criminal defence practitioner, regularly instructed in serious cases.
+He has an expertise in human trafficking cases and the operation of the statutory defence for victims of trafficking under the Modern Slavery Act 2015.
 He advises on a wide range of appellate cases, including appeals against conviction and sentence in historic cases.
-Sam is instructed in civil actions against the police and is Public Access qualified.
+Sam is Public Access qualified.

 Sam is a busy criminal defence practitioner who is regularly instructed in cases concerning serious violence, sexual offences, drug trafficking and fraud.

 Sam represented AM who was charged with the murder of his ex-partner, Kelly Fauvrelle, who was almost 9 months pregnant at the time and the manslaughter of her baby.
 He was born by caesarean section as she died but tragically died himself days later.
 Reported by the BBC.

 Andrew Murrell (2019) Snaresbrook Crown Court

 Sam was sole counsel for AM, who was acquitted the attempted murder of his former friend.
 M had been accused of deliberately running him over three times with his van.